hiinaspace/animutools/README.md

 - attempts to detect the jp language and eng subs for annoying EraiRaws rips.
   You may still need to specify the `--subtitle_index` still.

-### AVPro progressive mp4 buffering problem and workarounds
+### AVPro progressive mp4 buffering problem with h264 main profile

-For some reason AVPro has severe problems with the usual progressive mp4s.
+For some reason AVPro has severe problems with progressive mp4s streamed over HTTP, if they are encoded in `main` profile mode (ffmpeg/x264's default).
 On initial load, it makes a very quick burst of range requests throughout the file then continues to make very tiny powers of two byte ranges rather than proper chunked streaming.

+After much research, I found that simply forcing high profile with `-profile:v` fixes all the previously encountered issues.
+So the following information is just FYI.

+### (Historical) buffering problem investigation

 This burst of requests and its usual latency as the origin struggles to serve them throws off the audio sync, as the video gets delayed a few seconds.
 If